subhashspace/8051-Assembly-Program-to-reverse-the-elements-in-an-array/README.md

 ### AIM

-To write a program for 8051 to generate a 100 ms delay using timer 1 in mode 2 and toggle the port 2.5 continously.
+To write a program for 8051 to get n size of array and print the array in reversed order in a different memory location.

 ---